 The exam for awarding the European Diploma in Transplant Medicine is organised by the European Board of Transplant Medicine of the Division of Transplantation of the UEMS in collaboration with the European Society of Organ Transplantation (ESOT).

-The next Exam for the European Diploma in Transplantation Medicine will take place in Barcelona in 2017.
+The next Exam for the European Diploma in Transplantation Medicine will take place in Copenhagen on the 14th September 2019.